sourcegraph/handbook/content/strategy-goals/strategy/cody/index.md

 - The Code Graph: a representation of code and metadata around it that powers code search and AI.
 - Big Code: Sourcegraph is built to work for companies with Big Code.
 We'll continue integrating deeply with our customer's environment and allowing them to build on top of Sourcegraph.

-Besides, we're building Cody so that it's modular: customers can plug their own model, tools, and data sources in.
+Besides, we're building Cody so that it's a modular platform: customers can plug their own model, tools, and data sources in.
+Sourcegraph, users and third parties can add new functionalities in the form of plugins.
 This reinforces how deeply integrated Cody is into a customer's stack, and breaks the dependency and lock-up on a single model provider.

 ## Strategy & plans